IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine-scale-set/README.md

 ### Parameter: `ultraSSDEnabled`

-The flag that enables or disables a capability to have uno or more managed data disks with UltraSSD_LRS storage account type on the VM or VMSS.
+The flag that enables or disables a capability to have one or more managed data disks with UltraSSD_LRS storage account type on the VM or VMSS.
 Managed disks with storage account type UltraSSD_LRS can be added to a virtual machine or virtual machine scale set only if this property is enabled.

 - Required: No
 - Type: bool